 What is a Dental Implant?

-The cost of a single tooth implant can vary greatly depending on the quality of the implant used and your personal situation.
-There are two steps involved.
-The first step is placing the implant.
-When the implant has settled, the dentist will then place a special type of crown.
-The cost of the implant is similar to the cost of a three unit bridge, so in the end fully replacing a missing tooth will cost something similar to getting a bridge.
+Dental implant cost can vary greatly depending on the quality of the implant used and your personal situation.
+The cost of the implant is similar to the cost of a three-unit bridge, so in the end, fully replacing a missing tooth will cost something similar to getting a bridge.
 A bridge is typically the same price as three crowns.
-Costs vary person to person and we can work with you to fit your budget and assist you to find financing.
-Call us on 210-880-4120 to schedule an appointment for a customized estimate just for you.
+Costs vary person to person and our dentist will work with you to fit your budget and assist you to find financing.
+Our Free Consultation will allow us to give you an exact quote and financing options that are right for you.